cl4r3/tokenisation/README.md

-# Spaceless Segmentation
+# Japanese Tokenizer Using a Morphological Transducer

-Spaceless Segmentation is a tokeniser that *should* work for all spaceless languages.
-Currently, the only language which Spaceless Segmentation has been tested on is Chinese.
+Tokenizer that uses dynamic programming to identify valid (as defined by the transducer) word boundaries in Japanaese text.

-# Using Spaceless Segmentation
+# Use

 ## `tokenise.py`